scope-lab-vu/deep-nn-car/AutonomousDriving/Readme.md

 ```
 rounds: Number of rounds you want the car to run
 ```
+Data will be stored automatically for the number of rounds specified by the user.
+This data will be copied into a csv file and can be stored in any desired directory.

 Note: Do not forget to run the pigpio library before any execution
 ```
 sudo pigpiod
 ```
+The rest of the scripts have dependency scripts to run Autonomous.py.